Paste a url where

 I chose to build it like the real 44LP to give the choice to anybody to re-built any Ariane 4 variant: the booster-free Ariane 40, the 42P and 44P with dual or quadruple P.A.P and the 42L or 44L, each with two or four P.A.L.

-About the second stage, it is powered by two Swivel trying to reproduce the real Viking 4B which had the role.
+About the second stage, it is powered by two Swivel trying to reproduce the real Viking 4B.
 The third stage got dual Terrier to imitate (really simply) the cryo’ HM7B.

 The initial flight was realized with a 7 tons payload and in the 40 variant to check if the launcher was better than its previous variant.

-Now the bad part: the launcher was built using 1.25 to 2.5 meters parts only, which means that, even if the launcher get some nice performances for its category, it could not carry any big parts as its payload without looking absolutely hideous and/or ridiculous.
+Now the bad part: the launcher was built using 1.25 to 2.5 meters parts only, which means that, even if it get some nice performances for its category, it could not carry any big parts without looking absolutely hideous and/or ridiculous.
 Its price of more than 60k in the 44LP variant also made it a pretty

 luxury unit which will not ensure an excellent benefit for the small size payload contract.